 Why on earth would anyone choose the be a mortgage broker in these hard economic times?
 If given the choice with all the issues in the housing market you might think me or anyone else a fool and you might be right.
 I am here to dispel this myth and possibly shed some light on why being a mortgage broker can be a great business.
-I have been doing loans since 2001, in fact it was right after the 9/11 tragedy.
-Before becoming a mortgage broker I managed financial accounts with companies like Sprint, American Express and Fleet credit cards.
+I have been doing loans since 2001.
+In fact, it was right after the 9/11 tragedy.
+Before becoming a mortgage broker, I managed financial accounts with companies like Sprint, American Express and Fleet credit cards.
 I worked for a company that handled these accounts which seemed to be good for me at the time.
 I thought that I must work for the “MAN” to be successful and earn a decent wage, but I was wrong.
 The company started downsizing and I took a 50% pay cut on my salary.
 This was extremely bad for me financially because my wife stopped working and we had just had our first child.
 I figured I must make a change because job security working for corporate America was not secure anymore.
-Through a family member I started working as a Loan Officer for a company that specialized in nothing but Government Loans (FHA, VA).
+Through a family member, I started working as a Loan Officer for a company that specialized in nothing but Government Loans (FHA, VA).
 I have since stayed on that career path.
-Its proven to be more stable than any other job.
+It’s proven to be more stable than any other job.

-Here are my own top 5 reasons to choose a Mortgage Broker as a career:
+Top 5 reasons to choose a Mortgage Broker as a career:

 1. Job Security – You are not a liability to the company (salaried employee).
 If you don’t close loans then you don’t make money and you end up by costing the company nothing.
 No one goes to work and says, “I’m not going to make any money today” which is the entire reason we work, so work hard.